Chart Color Schemes

 Forest Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Forest Hill's population is estimated at around 3,231 as of Feb 2026.
-This reflects an increase of 150 people (4.9%) since the 2021 Census, which reported a population of 3,081 people.
-The change is inferred from the resident population of 3,104 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 109 validated new addresses since the Census date.
+The population of the suburb of Forest Hill (NSW) is estimated to be around 3,231 as of Feb 2026.
+This figure reflects an increase of 150 people since the 2021 Census, which reported a population of 3,081 people.
+The change was inferred from the resident population of 3,104 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 109 validated new addresses since the Census date.
 This level of population equates to a density ratio of 93 persons per square kilometer.
-Forest Hill's growth since the 2021 census exceeded that of its SA3 area (4.2%) and SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Forest Hill's growth rate of 4.9% since the 2021 census exceeded that of its SA3 area (4.2%) and SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the suburb of Forest Hill (NSW) is forecasted to experience significant population increase in the top quartile of Australia's regional areas.
-The area is expected to grow by 1,013 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.8% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth of regional areas is projected nationally, with Forest Hill expected to grow by 786 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.4% over the 17 years.

 Frequently Asked Questions - Population